Winter Semester 2026/27

-• The deadline to apply to complete a Bachelor thesis in Summer Semester 2026 at the Chair of Economics and Social Policy is March 5, 2026.
+- The deadline to apply to complete a Bachelor thesis in Winter Semester 2026/27 at the Chair of Economics and Social Policy is 5:00 p.m. on Friday, September 11, 2026.
 Please note that our chair is not able to accept all applicants due to capacity limits.

 The Chair of Economics and Social Policy supervises Bachelor and Master theses with a focus on: